fastforwardlabs/mdffreport12/src/03-technical.md

 ### Variational Autoencoders

+**DT: "a VAE learns a mapping
+from input to a distribution" -> "a VAE learns a mapping from an input to a distribution"**

 A variational autoencoder (VAE) is an extension of the autoencoder.
 Similar to an autoencoder, it consists of an encoder and a decoder network component, but it also includes important changes in the structure of the learning problem to